qsnake/gpaw/doc/devel/coverage.rst

    $ mpirun -np 8 gpaw-python gpaw-test --debug --coverage counts.pickle
    $ python -m trace --report --missing --file counts.pickle --coverdir coverage

-The last command converts the pickled coverage information into individual ``.cover`` files for each file in the GPAW code base.
+To prevent excessive coverage generation, you can tell Trace_ to ignore all non-essential modules by including their respective paths in the ``IGNOREPATHS`` environment variable.
+The last command converts the pickled coverage information ``counts.pickle`` into individual ``.cover`` files for each file in the GPAW code base.
+You are now free to examine the obtained coverage information by inspecting ``coverage/gpaw.*.cover``.

 .. note::